 \subsection{Training Protocol}

-To ensure robust evaluation and prevent data leakage, we implemented patient-stratified 10-fold cross-validation.
-Data splitting was performed at the patient level rather than at the slide level, ensuring that all slides from a given patient appeared exclusively in either the training, validation, or test set.
-This patient-level stratification is critical in medical imaging to prevent overly optimistic performance estimates that could arise from correlations between multiple slides from the same patient.

-For each fold, data was partitioned into 80\%/10\%/10\% train/validation/test splits.
-To address class imbalance, we enforced a minimum representation requirement: each class with available samples had at least one sample in both the validation and test sets when feasible given small class counts.
-When a patient had multiple slides, patient-level labels were determined through majority voting, aggregating slide-level predictions to the patient level for final diagnosis.
-The random seed was set to 42 for data splitting and model training to ensure reproducibility across experiments.
+To ensure robust evaluation and prevent data leakage, we used patient-stratified 10-fold cross-validation with data split at the patient level rather than the slide level, so all slides from a given patient appeared exclusively in one split.
+Each fold used 80\%/10\%/10\% train/validation/test partitions, with at least one available sample per class in validation and test when feasible for small class counts.
+When a patient had multiple slides, patient-level labels were determined by majority vote over slide predictions.
+The random seed was set to 42 for splitting and training to ensure reproducibility.